 Research shows that 1% to 5% of people in western countries have used anabolic steroids at least once in their life.
 On the global level, the lifetime prevalence of steroid abuse seems to be 6.4% for men and 1.6% for women.
 For reference, it is estimated that 43.8% of people who regularly go to the gym use some kind of nutrition supplements to improve their results.

 Illicit use of steroids is mostly connected to improved muscle gain and overall body performance.
 Despite popular stereotypes, bodybuilders are not the prevalent users of anabolic steroids—doping can also be found in athletics, football, and even speed skating.

 8. Anabolic steroids lead to performance enhancement within 10 weeks.

-9. Steroids shown to reduce the death rates of critically ill COVID-19 patients by 20%, according to steroid statistics for 2021.
+9. Steroids reduced the death rates of critically ill COVID-19 patients by 20%, according to steroid statistics for 2021.